nickgithub01/Power-BI-Superstore-Sales-Dashboard/README.md

 ## Power BI Sales & Profitability Dashboard

 # Dashboard Pages
 - Executive Overview
 - Product Analysis
 - Discount Analysis
 - Customer & Regional Analysis

+# Business Problem
+The objective of this project is to analyze sales performance and identify factors affecting profitability, including discounts, product mix, regional performance and customer behavior.

+# Business Questions
+- Which regions and categories drive revenue and profit?
+- Which products are loss-making despite high sales?
+- How do discounts impact profitability?
+- Which customer segments contribute the most value?

+# Key Insights
+- Sales growth does not always translate into profit growth
+- Heavy discounting negatively impacts profit margins
+- Technology category contributes the highest profitability
+- A small number of customers generate a large share of revenue

 # Key Features
 - Data cleaning and transformation using Power Query